 I used the name "Flamsteed" for a family in one of my stories, only for some guy named Flamsteed to email me saying he was related to Astronomer Royal John Flamsteed, and was wondering if I was writing about that individual.
 Oh well, there really is nothing new under the sun.

-The left is the eastern hemisphere of Fels, the right the western.
+The top is the eastern hemisphere of Fels, the bottom the western.

 A few more examples of poor word euphony.
 Merhupneo?
 No, I don’t know what I was thinking with that one.
 In later iterations, I renamed it to Merhulneo, which rolls off the tongue easier.
 It’s due for a redesign too, as I have a few ideas for some tales based there.
 Tronapt was the setting of a (now-lost) novel-in-progress concerning a detective investigating a murder in a realm that aped the British Empire at its height.
 No great loss there.
 Marnopyre, indicated as "5" on the eastern hemisphere, is the location of a rather lengthy work that I’ll get back to eventually.

 But it’s the Three Rivers that most of my Fels stories take place in, and it’s this location that I’m going to extensively redesign.
 Specifically, the southern part of it.
 There’s a few examples of poorly-thought out or juvenile-minded naming going on there.